Thy-GoD/Thy_GoD_Docker/README.md

 ## How to use:

-I've made it quite easy, simply run the tools.sh file, (preferably as root to avoid any conflicts).
+I've made it quite easy, simply run the tools.sh file, **(preferably as root to avoid any conflicts)**.

 This obviously requires docker installed.

 This will start to build the docker image, once it's done it'll put you inside the container.

-You can make this container as a "terminal" by creating a shortcut that runs the tools.sh file.
+You can make this container as a *terminal* by creating a shortcut that runs the tools.sh file.

 tools.sh automatically starts the container, enters a running container, and stops the docker container when the "exit" command is used.